Instructions for Form 8802 (10/2024)

 2. You are a lawful permanent resident (green card holder) of the United States or U.S. citizen who filed Form 2555.

-3. You are a bona fide resident of a U.S. possession.
+3. You are a bona fide resident of a U.S. territory.

 If you are a dual resident described in category 1, above, your request may be denied unless you submit evidence to establish that you are a resident of the United States under the tie-breaker provision in the residence article of the treaty with the country for which you are requesting certification.